Nifty July futures at premium

-The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, fell 0.97% to 18.34.
+The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, dropped 4.04% to 17.5975.

-RIL, TCS and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Consultancy Services (TCS), Reliance Industries (RIL) and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.

 The July 2022 F&O contracts will expire on 28 July 2022.